K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Scooby Snax

-Since the chemical makeup of synthetic cannabinoids used to manufacture K2 and Spice (among other brands of synthetic marijuana) are not always known, the physical effects of these drugs can be very unpredictable and dangerous.
+Since the chemical makeup of synthetic cannabinoids used to manufacture K2 and Spice (among other brands of synthetic marijuana) is not always known, the physical effects of these drugs can be very unpredictable and dangerous.
+These products are likely to contain substances that cause dramatically different effects than the user might expect.

 - Elevated mood